“It said 5.2K (15.7 megapixels) on the box.”

 At a high-level; more FPS = a smoother visual experience.

-But for 360 virtual tours, such high frame rates are excessive.
+But for 360 mapping, such high frame rates are excessive.

 If supported by your camera, consider setting the frame rate to 5 frames per second at driving or biking speeds and 1 frame per second for walking speeds.